Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Analysis and results

 and the angle of the principal axis is defined as

 with

 and

 For these calculations we only considered pixels in the narrowband image $I_{xy}$ that have a corresponding pixel above a S/N of six in the maximum S/N map.
-Moreover, the definition of the angle of the principal axis in Eq.~(\ref{eq:pa}) is such that 0$^\circ$ corresponds to the axis from E to W, and that the angle increases counterclockwise to the north.
-The so obtained photometric centre converted to world coordinates is located at RA$=$22$^\mathrm{h}$17$^\mathrm{m}$25.94$^\mathrm{s}$, Dec$=$+00$^\circ$12\arcmin{}39.338\arcsec{}, and for the angle of the principal axis we find $\theta_\mathrm{PA}= 110.9^\circ$ north of east.
+Moreover, the definition of the angle of the principal axis in Eq.~(\ref{eq:pa}) is such that 0$^\circ$ corresponds to the axis from S to N, and that the angle increases anticlockwis to the east.
+The in this way obtained photometric centre, converted to celestial coordinates (J2000), is located at RA$=$22$^\mathrm{h}$17$^\mathrm{m}$25.94$^\mathrm{s}$, Dec$=$+00$^\circ$12\arcmin{}39.338\arcsec{}, and for the angle of the principal axis we find $\theta_\mathrm{PA}= 20.9^\circ$ east of north.

 We show the position of the photometric centre in Figure~\ref{fig:adapt_nb} by a cyan cross.
-As can be seen, the photometric centre is located slightly eastwards to the ring-like flux depression.
+As can be seen, the photometric centre is located slightly west to the ``bubble''.
 We also indicate the principal axis in Figure~\ref{fig:adapt_nb} by a dashed cyan line.
 Figuratively speaking, the principal axis is the axis along which the blob appears most elongated.
 Formally, it describes axis along which the variance in flux is maximised.
 For a light distribution of elliptical shape, the so defined principal axis would be oriented along the major axis of the ellipse.
-Thus our $\theta_\mathrm{PA}$ measurement is comparable to the measurements of LAB position angles via ellipse fitting in \cite{Erb2011}.
+Thus, our $\theta_\mathrm{PA}$ measurement is comparable to the measurements of LAB position angles via ellipse fitting in \cite{Erb2011}.
 We discuss the alignment between principal axis and gas kinematics in Sect.~\ref{sec:large-scale-gas}.